Diagnose and troubleshoot issues when using Azure Functions trigger for Cosmos DB

-The Azure Cosmos DB Trigger, by default, won't retry a batch of changes if there was an unhandled exception during your code execution.
+The Azure Functions trigger for Cosmos DB, by default, won't retry a batch of changes if there was an unhandled exception during your code execution.
 This means that the reason that the changes did not arrive at the destination is because that you are failing to process them.

 If, you find that some changes were not received at all by your trigger, the most common scenario is that there is another Azure Function running.
 It could be another Azure Function deployed in Azure or an Azure Function running locally on a developer's machine that has exactly the same configuration (same monitored and lease containers), and this Azure Function is stealing a subset of the changes you would expect your Azure Function to process.

 Additionally, the scenario can be validated, if you know how many Azure Function App instances you have running.
 If you inspect your leases container and count the number of lease items within, the distinct values of the

 Owner property in them should be equal to the number of instances of your Function App.
 If there are more Owners than the known Azure Function App instances, it means that these extra owners are the one "stealing" the changes.

 One easy way to workaround this situation, is to apply a